micmejia/bible-dump/AMPC/Proverbs/Prov 31.md

-[^c]Many daughters have done virtuously, nobly, _and_ well [with the strength of character that is steadfast in goodness], but you excel them all.
+Many daughters have done virtuously, nobly, _and_ well [with the strength of character that is steadfast in goodness], but you excel them all.